pngobiro/pngobiro.github.io/text to html prompt.md

 Content Presentation:

 Present explanatory information using concise, easy-to-understand, and visually appealing HTML paragraphs (p) that capture the essence of the content while maintaining clarity and readability.

 Utilize unordered lists (ul) or ordered lists (ol) to enumerate key points, steps, examples, or any sequential information in a clear and organized manner.

+Paragraphs: Explanatory information will be presented in clear and concise paragraphs using the <p> tag.

+Lists: Key points, steps, and examples will be organized using unordered lists (<ul>) or ordered lists (<ol>) where appropriate.

+Key information will be emphasized using <strong> (bold) or <em> (italics) tags where necessary.

+Headings: The lesson will be divided into sections using <h1> for the main title ("Track and Field Events"), <h2> for each event (e.g., "High Jump," "Javelin Throw," "Shot Put"), and <h3> for sub-sections within each event (e.g., "Safety Instructions," "Warm-up Activities").

+Logical Flow: The content will follow a natural progression, starting with an introduction to track and field events, followed by detailed explanations of each event, including safety instructions, warm-up activities, techniques, and cool-down activities.

 Tabular Data Integration: